tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 As of kernel 2.6.26 linux-uvc is part of the kernel.
 Just load the uvcvideo module.

+> Note:

-Note:This driver does not have V4L1 support.
+-   This driver does not have V4L1 support.

-Note:With WebCam SCB-0385N (usb ID 2232:1005), WebCam SC-0311139N (usb
+-   With WebCam SCB-0385N (usb ID 2232:1005), WebCam SC-0311139N (usb ID
-ID 2232:1020) and WebCam SC-03FFL11939N (usb ID 2232:1028), you might need to add some configuration to the module if the usage of the camera makes the system freeze :
+    2232:1020) and WebCam SC-03FFL11939N (usb ID 2232:1028), you might
+    need to add some configuration to the module if the usage of the camera makes the system freeze :

     /etc/modprobe.d/uvcvideo.conf